 What Constitutes Driver Error in a Rear-End Accident?

-Other forms of negligent or inattentive driving that may have led to your rear-end accident include:
+Other forms of negligent or inattentive driving that may have led to your rear-end accident include the following:

 - Speeding